Connecting with neighbors is important for community resilience and support. Learn about how to create a network of neighborhood support.

 - Max and Una have a ton of trusted adults in their lives.
-When Una was having a tough time coping with the COVID lockdowns, one of our neighbours dropped off craft supplies and helped her make cloud slime from a distance.
+When Una was having a tough time coping with the lockdowns, one of our neighbors dropped off craft supplies and helped her make cloud slime from a distance.

-- Our neighbours have skills and knowledge that we don’t have.
-For example, most of the improvements in my blog photography are because one of my neighbours is a trained photographer.
+- Our neighbors have skills and knowledge that we don’t have.
+For example, most of the improvements in my blog photography are because one of my neighbors is a trained photographer.

-There is something special about knowing that you can rely on your neighbours.
+There is something special about knowing that you can rely on your neighbors.

-Connecting with neighbours is even more important in the context of building resilient neighbourhoods.
+Connecting with neighbors is even more important in the context of building resilient neighborhoods.

-A resilient neighbourhood is a community that is able to respond and recover from adverse events.
-These events could include things like: an economic crisis or an environmental disaster.
+A resilient neighborhood is a community that is able to respond and recover from adverse events.
+These events could include things like an economic crisis or an environmental disaster.

-In my region, local governments want to foster resilient neighbourhoods in case of a major earthquake.
-That way people will know who their vulnerable neighbours are, and automatically check in on them.
-And connected neighbours will be in a better position to help each other while waiting for emergency services and government support.
+In my region, local governments want to foster resilient neighborhoods in case of a major earthquake.
+That way people will know who their vulnerable neighbors are, and automatically check in on them.
+Connected neighbors will be in a better position to help each other while waiting for emergency services and government support.

-Living in cooperative housing means that we are automatically connected with our neighbours through our shared spaces and homeownership.
+Living in cooperative housing means that we are automatically connected with our neighbors through our shared spaces and homeownership.
 However, there are a number of ways to create community connections: